Dream Pod 9: Decline

 In 1999, Activision's Heavy Gear II: Black Talon was commercially unsuccessful, selling less than 30,000 copies by the end of the year; Activision chose not to develop a third title.

 By 2001, sales of Dream Pod 9's Silhouette-based games also declined as the d20 system became popular throughout the role-playing game industry.
 Dream Pod 9 responded by releasing a third edition of the Heavy Gear roleplaying game in 1993 that had been converted to the d20 system under the Open Game License (OGL).
-Since this edition could not include game system rules under the terms of the OGL, players had to purchase the Players Handbook for the third edition of D&D in order to play the game.
+Since this edition could not include game system rules under the terms of the d20 System Trademark License, players had to purchase the Players Handbook for the 3rd edition of Dungeons & Dragons in order to play the game.
 For players who still wanted to use the Silhouette rules system, Dream Pod 9 also published the Silhouette CORE Rulebook (SilCORE), which contained the Silhouette rules system; conversely, it also explained how to convert previous editions of their games that used the Silhouette system to d20 rules.
 Regardless of which system players wanted to use, they still had to purchase two books in order to play the third edition of Heavy Gear.
 Sales of both products were low, and in 2004 the company ended its role-playing game production to concentrate on their miniatures combat games.

-The company then created Dream Pod Entertainment, which was intended to extend the company to movies and television, including work on the 2004 film Eternal with Caroline Néron and the 2007 film 300, and used this movie industry money to help fund production of Heavy Gear Blitz!, a mecha miniatures game, which was nominated for a 2007 Origins Award in the category of "Miniatures Game or Expansion of the Year".
+The company then created Dream Pod Entertainment to bring the company into movies and television, including work on the 2004 film Eternal with Caroline Néron and the 2007 film 300, and used this movie industry money to help fund production of Heavy Gear Blitz!, a mecha miniatures game, which was nominated for a 2007 Origins Award in the category of "Miniatures Game or Expansion of the Year".
 Dream Pod 9 was nominated for two ENnie Awards, "Best Miniature Product" and "Best Electronic Book", in 2008.